Skip to main content

 This section has the following components:

-• A list of CCs available for staking, with each CC displayed as an expandable card
+• A list of CCs available for staking, each displayed as an expandable card

-• Search bar: You can filter the list of Capacity Commitments by entering either:
+• Search bar: You can filter the list by entering either:

 • Capacity Commitment ID